Uniform inference for kernel instrumental variable regression: Confidence bands with nonstandard data

 The results in Proposition~\ref{prop:Bias upper bound}, Theorem~\ref{theorem:gaussian-approx1}, and Theorem~\ref{thm: Boostrap-approximation} are all upper bounds that pertain to the fundamental decomposition

 Proposition~\ref{prop:Bias upper bound} controls the nonrandom bias term.
 Theorem~\ref{theorem:gaussian-approx1} constructs a Gaussian coupling $Z$ for the pre-Gaussian term, and controls the residual.
 Theorem~\ref{thm: Boostrap-approximation} allows us to sample from the approximating Gaussian $Z$ via a feasible bootstrap $\mathfrak{B}$.
 Our final result, which completes the paper, is a lower bound of the variance of the approximating Gaussian $Z$.
 Such a lower bound allows us to construct valid confidence sets.
-Specifically, we require a lower bound on the variance which is still larger than the upper bounds on the bias, Gaussian coupling error, and bootstrap coupling error.
+Specifically, we require a lower bound on the variance that is still larger than the upper bounds on the bias, Gaussian coupling error, and bootstrap coupling error.